♦ Community Safety

 IPL has measures in place to monitor, manage and prevent potential negative impacts on local communities which may arise.
 Due to the nature of our business, many sites are required by law to communicate regularly with the community regarding Community Safety Plans which describe the emergency procedures that should be followed to keep them safe in the unlikely event of a potential incident.
 In addition, potential impacts are also assessed and addressed.
 For example, where there is any risk of the release of fumes associated with ammonia, purpose built gas detectors are used.
 These are permanently located near the perimeters of sites that have ammonia storage tanks, ensuring that any potential leaks can be responded to.
 The detectors set off an alarm to response teams at any time of the day or night if gas is detected.

-In North America, 51% of IPL’s sites handle materials which have the potential to impact on local community safety.
-These sites are required to actively participate on Local Emergency Planning Committees (LEPCs) as part of the Emergency Planning and Community Right-to-Know Act (EPCRA) .
+In North America, 50% of IPL’s sites handle materials which have the potential to impact on local community safety and are required to communicate with first responders in the community.
+Many of these sites are required to actively participate on Local Emergency Planning Committees (LEPCs) as part of the Emergency Planning and Community Right-to-Know Act (EPCRA).
 For example, our Cheyenne, Wyoming manufacturing site in the USA participates in the Mutual Aid Emergency Response Group along with the local Fire Department, Holly Frontier Refining and Warren Air Force Base.
 LEPC membership must include (at a minimum):

 • Elected state and local officials